ISU-FinTech/StockDataGenerator/README.md

-Preproccessed and on the fly stock price generation
+Generating realistic and real-time stock data using Rust and UDP Multicast